genestack/user-tutorials/source/tutorials/DGE_analysis/GO-analysis.rst

 .. _the downstream gene ontology (GO) analysis: http://geneontology.org/
 .. _Fisher's exact test: https://en.wikipedia.org/wiki/Fisher%27s_exact_test

-Changing the group and thresholds criteria in the Filter Options, you can set what DE genes can be further used for enrichment analysis.
-Let's run GO app twice, analysing down- and up-regulated genes separately.
+Changing the group and thresholds criteria in the **Filter Options**, you can set what DE genes can be further used for enrichment analysis.
+Let's run GO Enrichment Analysis app twice, analysing down- and up-regulated genes separately.

 |DGE_GO_filters|